-The Scientific coordinator supervising a researcher who has authored works that can be patented, registered or protected, must inform the Division for the Valorization and Impact of Research at UniTrento using the "Invention disclosure form" or the "Software disclosure form", which must be duly signed.
+The Researcher who has authored works that can be patented, registered or protected, must inform the Division for the Valorization and Impact of Research at UniTrento using the "Invention disclosure form" or the "Software disclosure form", which must be complete and duly signed.

-When the parties have signed the IPR assignment agreement, the University, in collaboration with the Scientific coordinator of the researcher, takes action to exploit the protected work, with appropriate sharing of benefits.
+The University, in collaboration with the researcher, takes action to exploit the protected work, with appropriate sharing of benefits.

 Any revenue generated by the exploitation of the work is distributed based on the provisions laid down in article 16 (1) of the Regulation:

 - 50% to the researcher [Note: when this share must be distributed among several researchers, the shares are based on each one's contribution to the research work, as described in the Agreement that they have signed.
 Where the agreement did not provide for the distribution of profits, the latter will be divided in equal shares];

 - 20% to the department or centre participating in the project;